Overview

 - August 2023 – November 2024: Inspections, analyses, and additional safety measures were completed, with no further defects detected in other cables.

-- November – December 2024: All materials arrived; the broken cable was removed and the new cable installed.
-3 of adjustment bars were replaced.
+- November 2024 – January 2025: All materials arrived; the broken cable was removed and the new cable installed.
+All adjusting bars on the cables were replaced.

 Stay Updated